regina0213/p8105_hw3_hq2163_hanbo/p8105_hw3_hq2163_hanbo.md

 | FL    |                 7|
 | NC    |                 7|

-The first column shows the states observed at 7 locations in 2002.
+The first column of the above table shows the states observed at 7 locations in 2002.

-**Make a “spaghetti plot” that shows the number of observations in each state from 2002 to 2010:**
+**Make a “spaghetti plot” that shows the number of locations in each state from 2002 to 2010:**

 ``` r
 distinct(overall_health, year, location_abbr, location_desc) %>%